jbohack/nRFBox/README.md

   </tbody>
 </table>

 - When using **multiple NRF24** modules, the power demands can exceed the capabilities of the onboard power supply or regulator.
-Running three NRF modules simultaneously may cause instability, leading to intermittent failures or causing the nRFBox to stop functioning altogether.
+Running three NRF modules simultaneously may cause instability, leading to intermittent failures or causing the nyanBOX to stop functioning altogether.
 - **Range Limitations**: The jammer is most effective at short range.
 Beyond a certain distance, the signal weakens, making it harder to consistently disrupt communication.
 - **Device Variability**: Different devices react to jamming signals in varying ways.
 Some may be more resistant.